 What Terbine Solves

-The IoT, artificial intelligence and 5G opening up enormous possibilities for new applications that will need to exchange data.
+IoT, artificial intelligence and 5G are opening up enormous possibilities for new applications that will need to exchange data.
 In many cases, companies will want to sell the data, both raw and processed, that they are generating.
 The idea that companies and government agencies will form dozens, hundreds or thousands of separate data trading partnerships using the existing manual methods, is entirely non-scalable and unrealistic.
 Similar speed and scaling problems were faced in the early days of commodities trading, international funds transfer and commercial aviation.
 All were solved with the establishment of systems that all participants exchange their information through.
 Terbine was founded to provide such a system for the rapidly-building world of intelligent, connected devices and machines – and tackle the many obstacles and issues that must all be overcome in order to make next-generation applications possible.